percona/percona-server/doc/source/diagnostics/slow_extended.rst

 The ability to log queries with microsecond precision is essential for measuring the work the |MySQL| server performs.
 The standard slow query log in |MySQL| 5.0 has only 1-second granularity, which is too coarse for all but the slowest queries. |MySQL| 5.1 has microsecond resolution, but does not have the extra information about query execution that is included in the |Percona Server|.

-You can use Maatkit's mk-query-digest tool to aggregate similar queries together and report on those that consume the most execution time.
+You can use *Percona Toolkit* 's :ref:`mk-query-digest` tool to aggregate similar queries together and report on those that consume the most execution time.

 Version Specific Information